dgreisen/universalclient/README.md

 You want to use a cool api, but the python client doesn't exist, or is out of date, or doesn't support the feature you want to use.
-So you start making raw HTTP requests but even with the [best HTTP library](http://docs.python-requests.org/en/latest/index.html) passing in the right URL and options for every call is error prone and quickly becomes cumbersome for anything more than trivial scenarios.
+So you start making raw HTTP requests but, even with the [best HTTP library](http://docs.python-requests.org/en/latest/index.html), passing in the right URL and options for every call is error prone and quickly becomes cumbersome for anything more than trivial scenarios.